 Each synod shall appoint a standing committee to receive, investigate, and recommend decisions concerning complaints of sexual abuse or sexual harassment.
-Consisting of four or more people, with a balance of men and women, the committee should have the power to add new members.
+The standing committee will consist of four or more people and should have the power to add new members.
+Incidents of sexual abuse and sexual harassment often also include uneven power dynamics and discrimination on the basis of gender identity or expression, age, race or ethnicity, sexual orientation, disability and/or socioeconomic status.
+The committee should be prepared to assess the power dynamics involved in the complaints before them.
+Care should be taken to ensure diversity among committee members, keeping in mind the power dynamics which may exist between the parties in each specific case.
 Members of the standing committee shall be members of The Presbyterian Church in Canada.
 They are responsible to the synod for this function and bound by appropriate rules of conduct.
 The committee keeps records of all its proceedings, including interviews, meetings, and any other relevant activity, and reports regularly to the synod.